Westworld's best episode yet shows us who Man in Black truly has become

 Anybody who had "DNA collection for nefarious purposes" on their Westworld bingo card, please come collect your prize.

 The fourth episode of the season, The Riddle of the Sphinx, is co-showrunner Lisa Joy's directorial debut and a perfect departure from the tone of this season.
-After being so terribly bored by last week's bloody episode, this was everything I love about the theories, the madness and the awesomeness that is Westworld's layers.
+After being so terribly bored by last week's bloody episode, this was everything I love about the awesome madness that is Westworld's layers.

 Delos is immortal, maybe